 The Teaching and Learning Studio workshop helps higher education teachers and administrators use design thinking to create student-centric learning experiences, inside and outside of the classroom.

 This in-person training is hosted at Stanford University’s d.school.
 In this workshop, you will learn (by doing) creative practices for designing and facilitating learning experiences, debriefing, and using physical space as a teaching tool.
 The workshop is limited to 44 higher education faculty and administrators.
 You will be able to immediately apply these learnings to your practice, whether you teach students directly, or serve students and/or faculty in other roles.

 Learn more about our workshop, and what it’s like to apply design thinking in higher education, in this September 2017 Chronicle of Higher Education feature article.

-Our team will notify you of your acceptance within 1 to 2 weeks of application.
+You will be notified within 1 to 2 weeks of your application.

 Faculty and administrators from schools participating in the UIF program: $4,000 per person